JOINT BORROWER SOLE PROPRIETOR MORTGAGES

 Financially Independent Spouses or Partners

-In cases where one spouse or partner is financially independent and prefers to handle the mortgage and ownership responsibilities on their own, a sole mortgage can be a suitable option.
+to handle the mortgage and ownership responsibilities on their own, a sole mortgage can be a suitable option.

 Estate Planning